 Are you looking for the ultimate in luxury while walking the Queen Charlotte Track?
-But would you like to walk independently?
+And you would like to walk independently?
 Stay in five star lodgings by night and walk alongside bush clad coves and across skyline landscapes by day with everything arranged for you and carrying just a day pack.
 From your lodgings at the acclaimed Bay of Many Coves Resort, travel each day to a different section of the track returning at day’s end to a luxurious one bedroom apartment with beautiful views over the bay of the same name.
+This package takes luxury on a walking trail to a whole new level!

 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.